flavienbwk/book-devops/eng/AUDIOBOOK.md

 #### Software Supply Chain Security Paper (SSCSP)

-The Software Supply Chain Security Paper specifications (SSCSP or SSCP) from the renowned Cloud Native Computing Foundation (CNCF) complement the SLSA.
+The Software Supply Chain Security Paper specifications from the renowned Cloud Native Computing Foundation complement the SLSA.
 Historically, they cover a broader range of topics, but many recommendations overlap today.

 Although SLSA offers more interactive, well-illustrated documentation (with examples of tools to use or threats for each rule) and is almost gamified with its "security level badges", SSCSP appears - at the time of this book's writing - to provide a more high-level view of threats within a software chain.

 Author's note: For beginners, I recommend starting your software factory security project with SSCSP, then advancing with SLSA.

-This document is also collaborative and broadly belongs to the standards adopted by the CNCF's Technical Advisory Group (TAG).
+This document is also collaborative and broadly belongs to the standards adopted by the CNCF's Technical Advisory Group (or TAG).
 The TAG writes various reference documents aimed at enhancing the security of the cloud ecosystem.

 #### Secure Software Development Framework (SSDF)

-The Secure Software Development Framework (SSDF) is a document drafted by the National Institute of Standards and Technology (NIST) of the US Department of Commerce for all software publishers and buyers, regardless of their affiliation with a government entity.
+The Secure Software Development Framework (or SSDF) is a document drafted by the National Institute of Standards and Technology (NIST) of the US Department of Commerce for all software publishers and buyers, regardless of their affiliation with a government entity.

 NIST deserves recognition for the variety and quality of their reports on cutting-edge technologies and techniques.
 Their works often result from collaboration with numerous institutions and private companies, such as Google, AWS, IBM, Microsoft, the Naval Sea Systems Command, and the Software Engineering Institute.

-More comprehensive than the previous two, SSDF acts as a directory consolidating recommendations from dozens of other frameworks (e.g., SSCSP, OWASP SAMM, MSSDL, BSIMM, PCI SSLC, OWASP SCVS).
+More comprehensive than the previous two, SSDF acts as a directory consolidating recommendations from dozens of other frameworks.
 It categorizes them into four major themes: preparing the organization, protecting software, producing securely developed software, and addressing vulnerabilities.

 The framework lists general concepts progressively associated with more concrete rules.
 Each theme encompasses broad practices to follow, which in turn include tasks with examples linked to the relevant frameworks.

 For example, under the "protect software" theme, the "protect all forms of code from unauthorized access and tampering" practice suggests using "commit signing", referencing the SSCSP in its "Secure Source Code" chapter.

 This document can be found on the NIST website.
-The online library of the Chief Information Officer (CIO) from the US Department of Defense is also an excellent source of inspiration.
+The online library of the Chief Information Officer from the US Department of Defense is also an excellent source of inspiration.

 #### GitHub's example